jnjorstad/Pandas-Pandas-Pandas/README.md

+# Pandas, Pandas, Pandas

+Analyzing the district-wide standardized test results using math and reading scores, as well as information on the schools students attend, I aggregated the data to showcase trends in school performance to make strategic decisions regarding future school budgets and priorities

+# Methods Used
+Create DataFrames

-# Pandas-Challenge
+# Technologies
-Pandas Homework
+Pandas
-In this assignment, I created different data frames of the ket metrics about the district and each school.
-From those data frames, I created two more to highight the top 5 performing schools based on the % of students overall passing, as well as the bottom 5 performing schools based on % of students overall passing.
-I then created 2 more data frames to showcase the average math scores per grade at each school and the average reading scores per grade at each school.
-After, I created and grouped the data to break down the school performance based on average spending rates per student, based on school size, and school type.